State Central Library, Hyderabad

-The library is located at Afzal Gunj on the bank of the River Musi.
-It houses 500,000 books and magazines including some rare Palm-leaf manuscripts.
+The library is located in the Afzal Gunj area, on the banks of the River Musi.
+Today the library occupies 72,247 sqyd of space.
+The library houses half a million books and magazines including some rare Palm-leaf manuscripts.
 This library is the apex of the state's library system.

+The library today is poorly maintained and is without proper infrastructure.
+The furniture is damaged and the collection of books and manuscripts are not properly catalogued.

 History

-The State Central Library began in 1891 due to the efforts of Syed Hussain Bilgrami, whose personal library formed the institution's initial core.

-The library building has an area of 72,247 square yards and was built under the supervision of the architect, Aziz Ali.
-The foundation was laid in January 1932 by Prince Mir Osman Ali Khan.
-At the construction's completion, the Asafia Library shifted to the new building in 1936 to mark Nizam VII's Silver jubilee.
+The library was set up as personal library of scholar Moulvi Syed Hussain Bilgrami in 1891.
+It was renamed as Asafia State Library in honour of Asaf Jah dynasty.
+The library was shifted to its current location in 1936.
+The foundation stone of the proposed building was laid in 1932 by Nizam Mir Osman Ali Khan.
+Around Rs 5 lakh and about 2.97 acre of land at Afzal Gunj were allotted for the construction of new building.
+The library was designed by British architect Vincent Jerome Esch.
+Construction of this building was part of a proposal by M. Visvesvaraya who was appointed by the Nizam to redesign the Musi riverfront following the 1908 floods.
+It is reported that the construction of the building was personally supervised by then State Architect and Designer Aziz Ali.
+After the completion of construction, the Asafia Library was shifted to the present building in 1936 to mark Nizam VII's Silver jubilee.

 In 1941, the Asafia State Library celebrated its Golden Jubilee.
-When the Hyderabad Public Libraries Act became law in 1955, Asafia State Library was declared as the State Central library for the Hyderabad State.
+When the Hyderabad Public Libraries Act became law in 1955, Asafia State Library was declared as the State Central Library for the Hyderabad State.

+An annex building was constructed in 1961 to augment the growing collection of the state library.

 Collection

 The Library has a collection of around five hundred thousand books published since the early 19th century, and Hyderabad Samachara, a monthly newspaper published by HEH Mir Osman Ali Khan, Asaf Jah VII in 1941.
+The library had a collection of about 17,000 rare and valuable manuscripts dating back to 5th and 6th centuries which were later transferred to the Andhra Pradesh Oriental Manuscripts Library.

 Digitalisation

-The first phase of computerisation and networking in libraries through e-Grandhalaya software developed by National Informatics Centre has begun.
-The project will begin on an experimental basis in Warangal and Hyderabad.
-Over 40,000 books have already been digitized at SCL with the help of Carnegie Mellon University's Universal Online Library Projects.
+The first phase of computerisation and networking in libraries through e-Grandhalaya software developed by National Informatics Centre will begin on an experimental basis in Warangal and Hyderabad.
+Over 40,000 books have already been digitised at SCL with the help of Carnegie Mellon University's Universal Online Library Projects.
 The digitised works include titles in Hindi, English, Telugu, Urdu and Persian languages.
 Carnegie Mellon University provides the funding for this project.

+Restoration

+The library, which has been crying out for attention for many years, will finally be restored at an estimated cost of ₹7.35 crores.
+The restoration work is expected to be completed in 18 months, and will have a digital portal where about 45,550 rare books, in Urdu, Persian, and Arabic as well as English languages.